Aid Adjustments, Verification and Requirements

 Verification is a process intended to improve the accuracy of the data submitted on the FAFSA.
 You may be selected for verification by the U.S. Department of Education or your school.
-If you are selected for verification, the Office of Financial Aid will ask for the required documentation needed to verify your FAFSA data.
+If you are selected for verification, the Office of Financial Aid will ask for the Required Forms and documentation needed to verify your FAFSA data.

 If there are differences between your FAFSA data and your documents, corrections to your FAFSA may be necessary.
 Verification processing time varies depending on the volume of verification files and the time of year.
 Turn in your documents as early as possible to complete your file.